acc-trainings/SpringBoot-OpenShift-Training/README.md

 # Customer API

 ## Objective
 This is a quick reference guide to understand usages of key components & capabilities in this training that trainee may require during api design and build phase.
 It also contains details and references to help you to getting started with initial set-up for development environemt, IDE for coding and other tool technologies which enable you to design, develop and deploy the customer-api.
-During this training we will following Software Development LifeCycle.
+We will follow following Software Development LifeCycle during this training.

 ## Training Schedule (`[YYYY-MM-DD] - [YYYY-MM-DD]`)
 * Day 1.
 Business Context, Microservices, Use Case, [API First Development](https://github.com/acc-trainings/customer-api/tree/1.api-first-development)